Last Updated on

 It features 5000 IU in each capsule, so these plant based vitamins are enough to supplement any vegan’s diet.

-Just in case that wasn’t enough, these pills also contain powerful antioxidants which help with immune support, meaning you can fight off illnesses and infections more easily while sticking to a vegan’s diet and lifestyle.
+Just in case that wasn’t enough, these pills also contain powerful antioxidants that help with immune support, meaning you can fight off illnesses and infections more easily while sticking to a vegan’s diet and lifestyle.

 After trying this out myself, I can honestly say I did feel a difference.
 Overall, I felt like I had more energy and just feel all round better.